Ex-insurance agent sentenced to 10 years in prison for financial elder abuse

 Mele twisted and churned the victims' policies, a deceptive practice of rewriting annuities in order to obtain additional commissions under the guise of providing better returns.
 Mele earned hundreds of thousands of dollars in commissions through these deceptive practices and caused the victims to incur over $650,000 in surrender fees, penalties and lost premiums.

-Thanks to the persistence of Department of Insurance Investigator Tamara Kessler, the victims received all of the surrender fees, penalties and interest back from the insurance companies.
+Thanks to the persistence of department investigators, the victims received all of the surrender fees, penalties and interest back from the insurance companies.
 One victim feared she might lose her home, but the recovered money allowed her to stay.

 In addition to these deceptive sales practices, Mele advised the 93-year-old victim to sign blank checks totaling over $800,000 so he could invest the funds for her.
 The money was not invested, but instead deposited into Mele's personal bank account and used for entertainment, elaborate vacations, gambling, and plastic surgery.